vault27/Foundation/paloalto.md

 - All Network Configurations via Templates and Stacks
 - All Device configurations via Templates and Stacks
 - Detailed device health: Panorama > Managed Devices > Health
-- Database updates and software updates
+- Databases, licenses and software updates
 - Super detailed Admin Profiles, what they can do: Web, CLI, API
 - Access domains: devices, device groups, templates - what admins can access
 - Data redistribution: other can connect to Panorama, Panorama can connect to agents
 - Log collectors + Groups
+- Zero touch provisioning
+- Plugins: AWS, Azure, ACI, TrustSec, DLP, SD-WAN, NSX, vCenter,

 Types: